 There are no specific rules to design while using asymmetry.
 Sometimes sites will even mix elements of each in the formation of the big picture.

-In the case of web design there is much conversation around symmetry and asymmetry.
+In the case of professional website design, there is much conversation around symmetry and asymmetry.
 The discussion refers to horizontal symmetry and asymmetry as well as the part of the site that will appear above the scroll.
 An example is that of a logo design.
 Designers will use asymmetry to create a balance or motion within the website.
-Using a cheap logo design will usually not lead to this much work.
+Using a logo maker will usually not lead to this much work.

 Techniques for Asymmetrical Design